ecrotty/Azure-Reservation-List/README.md

 - Sends email alerts for expiring reservations
 - Supports filtering for active or expired reservations only
 - Customizable sender email address for alerts
+- Supports running in Azure Automation runbooks using managed identity

 ## Prerequisites